Aaron Jeffery

-Early and personal life
+Personal life

-Born in Howick, Auckland, Jeffery moved to Australia at the age of 17 and studied acting at NIDA.

-Jeffery has been in a relationship with his former McLeod's Daughters co-star Zoe Naylor since 2010.
+Jeffery has been in a relationship since 2010 with Zoe Naylor, his former McLeod's Daughters co-star.
 The couple had their first child together, a daughter, in 2012.
-Jeffery also has another daughter from a previous relationship.
+Jeffery also has a daughter from a previous relationship.

 Career

 After graduating in 1993 from NIDA, he began his television career on the children's programme Ship to Shore.
 Jeffery is best known for his role as Alex Ryan in the drama McLeod's Daughters, which he left in 2008.
-He also appeared in the third season of the New Zealand drama series Outrageous Fortune.

 Jeffery appeared in the series Underbelly: Badness as Frank.
 He wrapped filming on 22 June.
 Three days later, it was announced Jeffery had joined the cast of Neighbours as Bradley Fox for two months.
 In October, it was revealed that Jeffery had been cast as a corrections officer in the series Wentworth.
 He also starred in the Bevan Lee series Between Two Worlds for the Seven Network.

-In 2021 Jeffery appeared in the AACTA nominated film Moon Rock For Monday directed by Kurt Martin.
+In 2021 Jeffery appeared in the AACTA-nominated film Moon Rock For Monday directed by Kurt Martin.
 The film was nominated for Best Indie Film at the 11th Annual AACTA Awards.

-In April 2021, it was announced that Jeffery had been cast in the upcoming Netflix thriller series Pieces of Her, which is adapted from the Karin Slaughter novel of the same name.
+In April 2021, it was announced that Jeffery had been cast in the Netflix thriller series Pieces of Her, which is adapted from the Karin Slaughter novel of the same name.

+In July 2024, Jeffery began appearing in the recurring guest role of James "Jimmy" Fowler in the soap opera Home and Away.

+Production company

+In 2015 Jeffery and Naylor founded their production company Eagle Rose Productions.

 Awards

-In both 2004 and 2007, Jeffery won the Silver Logie for Most Popular Actor in a Drama Series for his role on McLeod's Daughters.
+In both 2004 and 2007, Jeffery won the Silver Logie for Most Popular Actor in a Drama Series for his role on McLeod’s Daughters.